javelit/docs/content/get-started/fundamentals/tutorials/create-an-app.md

 In the last section, when you drew the map, the time used to filter results was hardcoded into the script, but what if we wanted to let a reader dynamically filter the data in real time?
-Using Jeamlit's widgets you can.
+Using Javelit's widgets you can.
 Let's add a slider to the app with the `Jt.slider()` method.

 1. Locate `hourToFilter` and replace it with this code snippet: